Kutumb (TV series)

-Plot Season 1
+Plot

 The Mittal family is successful and rich but very grounded in their traditions and culture.
-Of the four Mittal sons, the eldest Umesh is married to Gayatri and has three children - Nandini, Pratham (Hiten Tejwani) and Gautam.
+Of the four Mittal sons, the eldest Umesh is married to Gayatri and has three children - Nandini, Pratham and Gautam.
 Rajesh is married to Archana and they also have three children - Samay, Tushar and Diya.
-Sanjay is a widower, who often has imaginary conversations with his late wife Maya (Sakshi Tanwar) and their three kids are - Siddharth, Riya and Richa.
+Sanjay is a widower, who often has imaginary conversations with his late wife Maya and their three kids are - Siddharth, Riya and Richa.
 Ajay and Kavita have no kids of their own and instead dote on all the other kids.
 The other kids who are also part of the family are Sanskar and Sanskriti, who are Umesh's sister's children.

 Pratham is revealed to be the spoilt brat in the family and dearly loved by everyone, much to his father Umesh's frustration.

-In contrast, Gauri Agarwal (Gauri Pradhan Tejwani), comes from a middle class nuclear family and takes no nonsense from anyone.
+In contrast, Gauri Agarwal, comes from a middle class nuclear family and takes no nonsense from anyone.
 Gauri's family includes her father, mother, sister Preeti and brother Shashank.

-Pratham's own sister, Nandini (Poonam Narula) married young as per her father's wishes but the marriage results in divorce.
+Pratham's own sister, Nandini married young as per her father's wishes but the marriage results in divorce.
 Her ex-husband also doesn't want anything to do with their son Shobhit.
 Nandini's father is remorseful for having chosen the wrong man for her and wants her to remarry but she decides marriage is not for her.

 At the same college, Gauri hates everything Pratham stands for - a lack of principles and his being rich and entitled.
 Pratham loses the Class President election to Gauri and to teach her a lesson locks himself with her in a room insinuating they were fooling around.
 When the media gets whiff of this, the incident is blown out of proportion and their conservative families decide that the two must be married.
 Pratham takes this as an opportunity to make Gauri's life a living hell.
 Under family pressure, Gauri gives in and the two are married.

 How the two cope with their differences, and eventually fall in love with another form the crux of the story.

+The second season shows Pratham as a rich spoilt brat who is disinterested in studies.
+Gauri on the other hand is the college topper and actively participates in drama activities.
+Their opposite natures initially lead to fights but while practicing for a college play, they develop feelings for each other.
+However, Pratham's parents oppose the relationship as they feel Gauri is a middle-class girl and does not fit in with their family.